Amendment of intermediary guidelines aimed at protection of online users: IT minister | Law-Order

 - India

-IT Minister Ashwini Vaishnaw on Friday said the latest amendment of intermediary guidelines is focused on protection of online users.
+IT Minister Ashwini Vaishnaw has said the latest amendment of intermediary guidelines is focused on protection of online users.

-The three-member Grievance Appellate Committee(s) will be set in three months, according to the gazette notification issued on Friday.
+The three-member Grievance Appellate Committee(s) will be set in three months, according to the gazette notification.

-Soon after the tweaks in IT rules were notified, Vaishnaw said, “The focus of the amendment of intermediary guidelines is on the protection of online users.
+Soon after the tweaks in IT rules were notified on Friday, Vaishnaw said, “The focus of the amendment of intermediary guidelines is on the protection of online users.
 “The law of the land is supreme.
 Intermediary to ensure accessibility of its services to all users and respect their rights under the Constitution of India,'' he noted.

 According to the latest amendments, the appellate committees will be able to review content moderation and other decisions of social media companies such as Meta and Twitter. ''The central government shall, by notification, establish one or more grievance appellate committees within three months from the date of commencement of the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Amendment Rules, 2022,'' the notification said.